crypto4a/spore-client-java/README.md

 ## Usage
 ### Choose a server
 Any of the servers from the [Known Spore Servers](#known-spore-servers) section offer good quality entropy through the Spore Protocol.
-Once the server is choosen, simply pass it's address to the `SporeClient` constructor.
+Once the server is chosen, simply pass it's address to the `SporeClient` constructor.
 ```JAVA
 String serverAddress = "http://127.0.0.41:8099/eaasp/";
 SporeClient sporeClient = new SporeClient(serverAddress);